sap200/mnee-hackathon-repo/README.md

 A full end-to-end demonstration of the project is provided in the accompanying video.

+The project is currently using sandbox mode of MNEE, and can be deployed for production by configuring the mnee-service's configuration, and will be fully functional.

 Otherwise, you can try the system directly using the links below. **Everything is already installed, deployed, and configured.**

 The system is fully deployed.